-What’s new?
-Positive Impact in Practice: Peru Cacao Alliance
+What’s New?
+Peru Cacao Alliance

 Palladium recently began the second phase of a very successful project – the Peru Cacao Alliance.
 The alliance works to develop the fine flavour cocoa market that drives increased incomes for smallholder farmers and profitable investments for the private sector.
 Specifically, the new project will evolve from being a direct supplier of support to farmers to becoming a facilitator and capacity builder for private entities managing profitable business models in the fine flavour cocoa supply chain.
 We will also prioritize the economic empowerment of women.
 Our new phase will run until 2021.

 Our head office will be in Lima but we’ll also have regional offices in Huánuco, San Martín, and Ucayali to support our nationwide focus.

 Who will you be working with?